Daniel-Chin/mini-Python/README.md

 - `10e-5`

 ## what's different
+- A multi-line cmd must have at least one unclosed bracket/parenthesis in every line except its last line.
 - Some builtin attributes are read-only in Python.
 They can be modified by user in miniPy.
 - `isinstanceof` is intentionally not exposed.
 - you can `raise` non-exception things.